sanskrit/raw_etexts/mixed/ebhAratI-sampat/dharmashAstram/nItishAstram/shrIdyAdvivedaH/nItimanjarI.md

 Indra.
-We are told that Agni always bestows upon us wealth but that depends upon our good deeds in the past; Indra was so fond of Soma [juice](# "Cf. the verse 3 in the beginning as well as the verses 162, 163 in the end."), that for that purpose he is not ashamed of begging, and going anywhere and even becoming a ram.
+We are told that Agni always bestows upon us wealth but that depends upon our good deeds in the past; Indra was so fond of Soma juice[^49], that for that purpose he is not ashamed of begging, and going anywhere and even becoming a ram.
 He can show partiality to those who worship him by performing Soma sacrifices and punish those that hoard wealth for their own purpose.
 Similarly we are told of the Ṛbhus and Aśvins that they, even attaining to the divine status, do not give up their former profession of architects and physicians.
 Our author seems to have. paid particular attention to the description of Dānastutis i. e. eulogies of royal donations; this may perhaps be owing to the motive he entertained that the kings should learn lessons from these and be ready to promote ritualistic causes, in the same manner as the Ṛgvedic kings did.
 Many legends throw light practical wisdom which can be brought under the cate- gory of economics and the domestic science.
 The famous **यमयमीसंवाद**tells us about the close relation of brother and sister, pointing out at the same time the resoluteness as well as weakness in the nature of both.
 Similarly we are told how to draw morals from the dialogue of the Aila king Purūravāh and the celestial nymph, Urvasī.

+[^49]: "Cf. the verse 3 in the beginning as well as the verses 162, 163 in the end."

  Bṛhaddevatā or Sāyaṇācārya's bhāṣya or Saḍguruśisya's Vedārthadipikā relate stories in the form of legends and leave us to interpret them in any light we like.
 But the author of the Nītimañjarī has brought. home his own view-point by telling us in an interesting manner how these legends can throw a bright light on